Book Companion

 They represent a principled approach to statistical modeling where, instead of doing relatively brain-free curve-fitting exercises, you think about the processes that likely gave rise to your data set and then represent them in your model.
 The result is often a more distinctly science-based model.
 And the act of hierarchical modeling almost always enforces a much clearer manner of thinking about a scientific problem than does the application of some out-of-the-box statistical procedure.

 Only a minority of the models featured in the ASM book are hierarchical models: all the mixed models and then the occupancy and the N-mixture model.
-However, the ASM is an introductory book, and for arguably most real-world statistical analyses with parametric statistical models, some form of hierarchical model is nowadays typically employed.
+However, the ASM is an introductory book, and for many real-world statistical analyses with parametric statistical models, some form of hierarchical model is nowadays typically employed.
 Indeed, as we say in the concluding Chapter 21, perhaps the main direction that your statistical modeling may take after working through the ASM book is to delve much more seriously into some of the literature on hierarchical models.

 There are now many good resources to learn hierarchical modeling.
 However, perhaps not surprisingly, we believe that the books that some colleagues and us have written since 2008 are particularly useful when you want to follow up your study of the ASM book with much more in-depth treatments of many different classes of hierarchical models for species distribution and abundance and population demography.
 Our books apply the principles of hierarchical modeling to a large range of problems and provide countless worked example analyses using both likelihood and Bayesian inference, and for the latter using the highly popular Bayesian BUGS modeling software (originally WinBUGS and then mostly JAGS).